 Their work will involve mapping the woodland habitat and ecological experiments and activities.
 Their aim is to map and setup a management plan for the woodland area.
 The best plan will be presented to Millstreet Tidy Town committee for submission with this year’s entry.
 We wish them luck.

-Pictured is … continue reading the full article “Woodland Habitat Study”
+Pictured is [read more …] “Woodland Habitat Study”